mentels/riak_core_tutorial/README.md

 ### What is handoff?  ###

-A *handoff* occurss when a vnode realizes that it's not on the proper physical node.
+A *handoff* occurs when a vnode realizes that it's not on the proper Erlang node.
 Such a situation can take place when:
-* a node is added or removed
+* a node is added to or removed from the ring
 * a node comes alive after it has been down.

-In riak_core there's a periodic "home check* that verifies whether a vnode uses correct physical node.
-If that's not true for some vnode it will go into handoff mode and data will be transferred.
+In riak_core there's a periodic "home check" that verifies whether a vnode uses correct physical node.
+If that's not true for some vnode it will go into *handoff mode* and data will be transferred.

 ### How to handle handoff? ###

 When riak_core decides to perform a handoff it calls two functions:
 `Mod:handoff_starting/2` and `Mod:is_empty/1`.
-Through the first one a vnode can agreeon or not to proceede with the handoff.
-The first one indicates if there's any data to be transfered and it's interesting in our case.
+Through the first one a vnode can agree on or not to proceede with the handoff.
+The second one indicates if there's any data to be transfered and this one is interesting for us.
 So lets code it in `sc_storage_vnode.erl`:
 ```erlang
 is_empty(State) ->
     case dict:size(State#state.store) of